ProfessionalWiki/chameleon/docs/customization.md

 # Customization

 The Chameleon skin can be highly customized.
-There are 2 main components that you can change:
+There are 2 main areas that you can change:

 1. Styles (defined by LESS files and/or LESS variables)
-2. Layout (defined by a xml file)
+2. Layout (defined by a XML file)

 # Changing styles: Fonts, Colors, Padding etc.